baranbbr/social-media-image/README.md

 # social-media-image
-Small script to create .png images.
+Small script to create .png images to use for OG images.

 ## Usage
 ### Clone this repo.